Sep9

 Calls for getting rid of all the distractions and commotions around us so we can better hear the Lord.
 If your not finding some alone time with God it can greatly hinder your relationship with Him.
 Do you allow space in your heart for Jesus or do you allow the things of life to crowd Him out……..(To be Continued)

-Warns against the lack of reverence for the holy and sacred.
+Warns against a ritually preformed worship that lacks reverence for the holy and sacred.
 Do you know that a lot of Church’s in the west no longer call their Sanctuaries, sanctuaries to calling them auditoriums.
 Not only that but they have taken the Cross out of the Sanctuary and replaced it with a world globe.
 Or they’ve changed the sermons from preaching on sin and holiness to more of a up-lifting, feel-good and self-help sermons.

-Teaches, Jesus by quoting Isaiah 56:7, and Jeremiah 7:11 models for us the importance of seeing that whatever actions we take should always be justified by the bible.
+By quoting Isaiah 56:7 and Jeremiah 7:11 Jesus models for us the importance of seeing that whatever actions we take should always be justified by the bible.
 Always do what you do based on the written Word of God and not your own authority.
 Everything we do and everything we say (or refrain to do and say) should come from the bible and not the world’s view.

 To understand Jesus’ cleansing the Temple.
 We need to go back to the Old testament.
 The Jewish Passover festival commemorates the story of God freeing the Israelites from slavery in Egypt.
 God instructed Moses and Aaron and the Israelite people in Egypt to mark the door post of their houses with the blood of a lamb so that the angel of Lord would “pass over” their house and spare their firstborn sons.
 God commanded the Israelites to remember the Passover each year on the 14th day of the Jewish month Abib, which was later called Nisan.-(Ex.
 12, 13, Deut.
 16) At this time of season Jerusalem became very crowded with both Jews and Gentiles, coming from all over Israel and all over the world to celebrate the Passover.
 There would be by some estimates, hundreds of thousands of visitors entering Jerusalem to keep the Passover feast.
 The Temple mount itself would be over crowded with people bringing their sacrifices, particularly the court of the Gentiles.
 According to Jewish Law sacrificial offerings had to be inspected by the Priest first before it could be offered.
 It had to be perfect without blemish or defects.-(Ex, 12:5, Liv.
 22:21-22) If you were going up to Jerusalem for the Passover Festival and you had to travel a long distance over several days it would be hard and expensive to keep a animal healthy and uninjured for the whole journey.
 Even if you brought your own lamb, there was an inspection fee.
 And since the Temple Priest were inspecting it, they’d usually find some small blemish, forcing you to buy one any way.
 Therefore it was convenient to just buy a animal from the priests in the Temple once you arrived.
 Not only that, but because it was coming from the Temple market it was already blemished-free and pre-approved by the priests as sacrificed ready.
 Even though the price was highly inflated at ten times the cost.
 In order to buy sacrificial animals and pay your Temple tax you had to exchange your money for Jewish currency.
 Because Rome was a occupying force, Roman currency wasn’t valid because the coins had Caesars’ portrait on it which was considered idolatrous and forbidden on temple grounds.
 Even the coins had a slightly inflated exchange rate in which the priests took a decent cut.
 If people did not bring their own sheep or the right currency they had no real option but to give into this very corrupt system.
 Over time the Passover had become very big business in the Temple.
-We find the same type of big business today during Christmas Season, where it’s all about sales.
-As well as in movie theaters, ball games, and concerts.
-Where the popcorn, candy, and sodas are marked up to ten times as much as you would find in the grocery store!
+According to the Jewish historian Josephus, 256,000 lambs sacrificed in one week during a Passover.
 Because the Priests allowed a market inside the Temple grounds.
 The Gentiles who had come to worship and pray would find themselves in a noisy and filthy place, with a lot of animal dung and animal smells, The mooing of the oxen, the bleeping of sheep, and the chirping of birds.
 You had merchants shouting to get more customers.
 And the money changers shouting out different exchange rates.
 No doubt distracting the people who were trying to worship and pray.
 It would be like trying to hold Worship in the middle of a Flea-market/Swap-meet.

 The reasons Jesus cleansed the Temple may have been due to the corruption and exploitation He found there, where people were being overcharged and taken advantage of.
 Or maybe Jesus was unhappy about the temple courts being used as place of business and commerce, rather than prayer.
 These suppositions might be accurate, but by quoting the “den of robbers” line from the prophet Jeremiah.
 Jesus was confronting something much more significant.
 If we go back and read the Jeremiah’s verse in context we realize that Jesus was experiencing the same thing in His own time.
 The Jews were sinning grossly in using the Temple of God as a place to exploit others and thinking they were safe.
 The Temple was a “den of thieves” in that it was being used as a safe place where the people could take refuge from God’s wrath, even if they were dishonoring Him with their actions.
 We, of course, do not have the Temple as our “den of thieves.”
 But sometimes we can turn God’s grace and forgiveness into a “den of thieves.”
 We do this when we receive God’s grace cheaply, using it as an excuse to live a life contrary to God’s will.
 We think, “Well, this might be wrong, but God will always forgive me.”
 Thus, we presume upon God’s grace, using it as an excuse to keep on sinning rather than a motivation for holy living.